WMYM-Experimental/LineAndParticlesAnimation/README.md

 ## Sample:

-This is an image of the final deployment... (i will improve this, cause it has a few bugs yet)
+This is an image of the final deployment.

 ![](img/readme_imgs/sample.jpeg)